olehkazban/js-eng-init/bootcamp/learning-principles.md

 	* dependent tasks, when incoplete A is a blocker for B.
 	* tasks with explicitly set highest priority where output is concrete result
 12. Try to work evenly.
 For example you have a task for 6 hour but delivery is in 3 days, it's ok to split for 2 hours per day.
 Work on few tasks simultaniously each day by combining complex and easy tasks
-13. Lear to effectively use timeframes for parforming small sub-tasks.
+13. Lear to effectively use timeframes for performing small sub-tasks.
 For example
 	* build of the project
 	* execution of tests
 	* docs/email